DynartInteractive/TilePad/README.md

 Set the margin and spacing values in Tiled.
 The margin equals with the padding set in TilePad, spacing should be the doubled value of the margin.

 ![Screenshot](https://raw.githubusercontent.com/goph-R/TilePad/master/images/tiled_settings.png)

+### How to remove padding

+Check the "Remove padding" checkbox, drop the padded tileset image on the grey area.
+Set the export, and hit export.